edgonzalesjr/Threat-Monitoring-Incident-Response-Using-LimaCharlie/README.md

 ## Outcome
 - Enhanced Incident Response
-   - Proficiency in deploying and managing sleeper agents for quick, effective responses during security incidents.
+   - Proficiency in deploying and managing agents for quick, effective responses during security incidents.
-   - Ability to quickly isolate and quarantine compromised systems to contain potential threats.
+   - Ability to quickly isolate and quarantine compromised system to contain potential threats.
 - Improved Security Posture
-   - Developed a keen understanding of customizing detection rules based on the unique threat landscape of an organization.
+   - Developed an understanding of detection rules based on the unique threat landscape of an organization.
-   - Ability to centralize and analyze data across multiple sources for better event correlation and faster threat mitigation.
+   - Ability to centralize and analyze data from a single source for better event correlation and faster threat mitigation.
-- Real-Time Monitoring and Decision-Making
+- Real-Time Monitoring
    - Ability to make informed, timely decisions based on real-time security incident data.
    - Enhanced capability to manage and respond to security incidents quickly and effectively, reducing potential damage to the network.